Gene therapy for color blindness: Ethics

 As a way to introduce new genetic information to change a person's phenotype, a gene therapy for color blindness is open to the same ethical questions and criticisms as gene therapy in general.
 These include issues around the governance of the therapy, whether treatment should be available only to those who can afford it, and whether the availability of treatment creates a stigma for those with color blindness.
 Given the large number of people with color blindness, there is also the question of whether color blindness is a disorder.
 Furthermore, even if gene therapy succeeds in converting incomplete colorblind individuals to trichromats, the degree of satisfaction among the subjects is unknown.
 It is uncertain how the quality of life will improve (or worsen) after the therapy.

-The gene therapy for converting dichromats to trichromats can also be used hypothetically to "upgrade" typical trichromats tetrachromats by introducing a new opsin genes.
+The gene therapy for converting dichromats to trichromats can also be used hypothetically to "upgrade" typical trichromats to tetrachromats by introducing a new opsin genes.
 This begs the ethics of designer babies that contain genes not available naturally in the human gene pool.
-In 2022, the lab of Jay Neitz engineered a novel opsin sensitive to wavelengths between the typical human S- and M- opsins (493nm).
+In 2022, the lab of Jay Neitz engineered a novel opsin sensitive to wavelengths between the typical human S- (420 nm) and M- (530 nm) opsins, i.e. the novel opsin at 493 nm.
 This allowed the opsin to be clearly visible in ERGs, but could be used to create tetrachromacy.